Red Star Belgrade: Yugoslavia and Serbia-Montenegro period

 After Zec left in 1986, there were great changes in the club.
 The management of the club, run by Dragan Džajić and Vladimir Cvetković, began to build a team that could compete with some of the most powerful European sides.
 During that summer, Velibor Vasović became coach and the side was strengthened by acquiring a number of talented young players, among whom Dragan Stojković and Borislav Cvetković stood out.
 In the first season that started with penalty points, Red Star focused on the European Cup and achieving good results.
-In 1987, a five-year plan was developed by the club with the only goal being to win the European Cup.
+In 1986, a five-year plan was developed by the club and Prof. Dr Veljko Aleksić with the only goal being to win the European Cup.
 All that was planned was finally achieved.
 On the club's birthday in 1987, it started.
 Real Madrid were defeated at the Marakana.
 From that day through to March 1992, Red Star enjoyed the best period of success in its history.
 In these five seasons, Red Star won four National Championships; in the last of those four years of heyday, the club won the 1991 European Cup Final, played in Bari, Italy.

 Red Star coach Ljupko Petrović brought the team to Italy a week before the final in order to peacefully prepare the players for a forthcoming encounter with Marseille.
 By that time, Red Star had 18 goals in 8 matches, whereas the French champions had 20.
 Therefore, the 100th European competing final was expected to be a spectacle of offense.
 Nonetheless, both Petrović and Raymond Goethals opted for defence and the match settled down into a war of attrition.
 After a 120-minute match and only few chances on both sides, the match was decided following the penalty shootout.
 After several minutes of stressful penalties, one of Marseille's players, Manuel Amoros, missed a penalty, and Darko Pančev converted his penalty to bring the European Cup to Yugoslavia for the first time.
 Red Star won the shootout, 5–3, on 29 May 1991 in front of 60,000 spectators and the millions watching on television around the world.
 Twenty-thousand Red Star fans at the Stadio San Nicola and millions of them all over Yugoslavia and the world celebrated the greatest joy in Red Star's history.
 Red Star went unbeaten at the 1990–91 European Cup in Bari and the 1991 Intercontinental Cup in Tokyo.